run-llama/llama-hub/loader_hub/spotify/README.md

 ## Usage

 Here's an example usage of the SpotifyReader.
 It will retrieve your saved albums, unless an optional `collection` argument is passed.
-Acceptable arguments are "albums', "tracks", and "playlists
+Acceptable arguments are "albums", "tracks", and "playlists".

 ```python
 from llama_index import download_loader